mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 the minimum detail range of the sensor.
-However, detecting a ship equipped with a stealth drive emerging into real space requires a Formidable (14+) Electronics (sensors) check (1D rounds, INT or EDU) if it is within the ‘limited’ detail range of the sensors or automatically fails if outside the minimum detail range.
+However, detecting a ship equipped with a stealth drive emerging into real space requires a Formidable (14+) Electronics (sensors) check (1D rounds, INT or EDU) if it is within the ‘limited' detail range of the sensors or automatically fails if outside the minimum detail range.
 Stealth jump requires two Advantages.